Doctor insights on:

 3.1 Prolactin level?
 Pituitary Microadenoma TSH levels up and down, no other tests done.
 Is this level okay?

 Raised TSH (4,27), cortisol ((253,3 ng/ml) and prolactin levels (27,8 ng/ml).
 What could it mean?

-What time of day?: Hi.
-They may be normal.
+What time of day?: Hi. they may be normal.
 The TSH could be a sign of early, subclinical hypothyroidism (getting TPO and thyroglobulin antibodies and free T4 may help the assessment).
 Due to diurnal variation, if the blood was drawn around 8 AM, the cortisol would be normal; very abnormal if drawn late at night.
 The prolactin, depending on the lab's normal range may be normal or slightly elevated. ...Read moreSee 1 more doctor answer

 I have low estrogen and low tsh. (but my testosterone, thyroid, and prolactin levels are normal) what could be the cause of low estrogen and low tsh?

 What can cause low triglyceride levels and low thyrotropin levels?
 My triglyceride level is 42 and my thyrotropin level is 1.04.
 Results from 4.5.14

 Normal: Hi.
 That thyrotropin (TSH) is normal, not low.
 It suggests you have normal thyroid function (assuming you have normal pituitary function).
 And your triglycerides at face value would just suggest you're very insulin-sensitive (a good thing), although genetic influences are certainly possible.
 To your good health! ...Read more

 - Talk to a doctor live online for free